Jon Richards: Career

 Richards has been an attorney for more than 25 years.
 In 1998 he was elected to the Wisconsin State Assembly representing the 19th District for eight terms.
 He served as Assistant Minority Leader from 2003 to 2007.
 He also served on the Joint Finance Committee and chaired the Public Health Committee.

 In October 2013, Richards announced he would run for Attorney General of Wisconsin rather than running for a ninth term in the Assembly.
 He came in second in the Democratic primary election of August 2014, with 90,101 votes (33%) to 144,369 (52%) for Susan Happ, who went on to lose the general election in November.

 Following the end of his term in the Assembly, Richards joined the Milwaukee law firm Ziino, Germanotta, Knoll & Christensen.
 He also worked as a volunteer attorney with the Eviction Defense Project as well as for victims of human trafficking through Lotus Legal Clinic, and was director of the Take Back My Meds coalition—which encourages the safe disposal of unused medicines to prevent drug abuse and lake contamination.

 On September 22, 2020, Governor Tony Evers announced he had appointed Richards to the Wisconsin Circuit Court seat recently vacated by the resignation of Judge Jeffrey Conen.
-Judge Richards announced he will seek election to a full term on the court in the 2021 spring election.
+Judge Richards announced he would seek election to a full term on the court in the 2021 spring election.